-DTC Wine Workshops offer data migration services and has a team that can scale up to 15 members to assist wineries migrating to the Vin65/WineDirect platform.
-Project scoping, data analysis and clean up, best practices consulting around process improvements and workflows are included in each data migration project to ensure every migration is a success.
-Sandra Hess, founder of DTC Wine Workshops, served as Director of Business Development at Vin65, launching their first-ever roadshow series and is a frequent speaker at Vin65 events.
+DTC Wine Workshops offers data migration services and has a team that can scale up to 15 members to assist wineries migrating to the Vin65/WineDirect platform.
+Project scoping, data analysis & clean up, best practices consulting around process improvements and workflows are included in each data migration project to ensure every migration is a success.
+Prior to founding DTC Wine Workshops, Sandra Hess, served as Director of Business Development at Vin65, launching their first-ever roadshow series and is a frequent speaker at industry events.

 When developing or augmenting your DTC sales capabilities and E-Commerce solutions, consider these tips from “Wine E-commerce 101” blog post, courtesy of Vin65: